 “Make sure the home insurance coverage is current and aligns with current market replacement costs,” Jones says.

 “You would be amazed at how many homes are under-insured and their policies don’t reflect updates and increases in value to the home over the years.” - Earl Jones

 Additionally, it’s a good idea to review life insurance policies.
-A term policy might have expired, or the premiums on a whole life policy might not have been paid.
+A term policy might have expired, or the premiums on a whole life insurance policy might not have been paid.
 Double-check the situation to make sure the policy is adequate to meet financial planning needs, such as covering estate taxes and making sure that funeral and burial costs are taken care of.